-Common Diseases Among Bettas
+Common Betta Diseases

-It's typically brought on by poor water conditions that stress the fish and lower its immune system's ability to fight disease.
-If left untreated the infection will work its way into the betta's body and eventually kill him.
+It's typically brought on by poor water conditions that stress the fish and lower their immune system's ability to fight disease.
+If left untreated, the infection will work its way into the betta's body and eventually kill them.

 Treatment consists of a complete water change and medicating the fish with tetracycline for the initial bacterial infection and anti-fungal medication to stave off an opportunistic secondary infection.

-Constipation is the result of over feeding your betta.
-Signs of constipation include a lack of appetite, swollen abdomen and an absence of feces in the bottom of the tank.
+Constipation is the result of overfeeding your betta.
+Signs of constipation include a lack of appetite, swollen abdomen, and an absence of feces in the bottom of the tank.

 The first sign is a few white spots on a betta's scales that look like tiny cotton balls.
 These are actually cysts that harbor the immature stage of the parasites, known as tomites.
-The fish will also clamp his fins and rub up against any surface in the tank as it tries to dislodge the parasites.
+The fish will also clamp their fins and rub up against any surface in the tank as they try to dislodge the parasites.

-Treament involves adding a fungicide to the tank.
+Treatment involves adding a fungicide to the tank.
 You may also need to spot treat the fish with methylene blue or gentian violet.

 Swim Bladder Disease

-Treatment involves moving the affected betta to a shallow tank where the water line will only be a few inches above his top fin.
+Treatment involves moving the affected betta to a shallow tank where the water line will only be a few inches above their top fin.
 Treat the water with an antibiotic and make daily water changes until the fish recovers.

-Tips for Treating Diseases
+Tips for Treating Diseases in Sick Betta Fish

 You can improve your pet's chance of recovery if you follow these tips.

-- Choose the appropriate medication for the disease.
 Your local aquarium shop will carry medications for a wide variety of diseases, so ask for help in choosing the right one.
 True hobbyists at these shops are happy to try to help you figure out which disease your fish has and recommend the right medication.

-- Follow the directions on the medication's label to the letter.
+Follow the directions on the medication's label to the letter.
 Don't guess at measurements; medications say specifically how much to use either per gallon or per tank size.
 You may need to cut down the dosage to the appropriate amount for a smaller tank.
 Keep in mind that some medications will kill a fish if they aren't administered correctly.

-- Follow through with the treatment as recommended.
+Follow through with the treatment as recommended.
 The biggest mistake most people make is to discontinue the medication once the betta begins to improve.
 This often allows the disease to regain a foothold, and then it will usually become resistant to the medication once treatment is resumed.

-The most important tip of all involves prevention.
-A betta will most likely never suffer from one of these diseases if his tank is kept clean.
+The most important tip of all involves care and prevention.
+A betta will most likely never suffer from one of these diseases if their tank is kept clean.
 So, carry out those routine water changes, change your tank filter as recommended by the manufacturer, and really take the time to observe your fish so you can spot any sign of illness at the onset.
 Treatments are always more successful when you catch the problem early.